Gillian Ramchand

-Gillian Ramchand (born 1965) is a linguist and Professor of Linguistics at the University of Tromsø, Norway.
+Gillian Ramchand (born 1965) is a linguist who specializes in syntax, semantics, and the syntax-semantics interface.
+As of 2024, she is Professor of Syntax and Semantics at Magdalen College, University of Oxford.

 Biography

 Ramchand grew up in Jamaica and Trinidad and received her PhD in linguistics from Stanford University in 1994, with a dissertation entitled, "Aspect and Argument Structure in Modern Scottish Gaelic."
 She subsequently spent 10 years working at the University of Oxford as a lecturer in general linguistics before moving to Tromsø in 2004, where she became full professor two years later in 2006.
+From 2025, she is returning to Oxford as Professor of Syntax and Semantics.

 Her widely cited research focuses on the syntax-semantics interface, especially argument structure.
 She has worked on a variety of languages, including Scottish Gaelic, Bengali, and English.

 Honors and distinctions

-Since 2017 Ramchand has been President of Generative Linguistics in the Old World (GLOW).
+Ramchand was Chairperson of Generative Linguistics in the Old World (GLOW) from 2017-2022.

 In 2018 Ramchand was elected to the Academy of Europe.